ParaGroup/WindFlow/README.md

 <p align="center"><img src="https://paragroup.github.io/WindFlow/img/logo_white.png" width="400" title="WindFlow Logo"></p>

 # Introduction
-WindFlow is a C++17 library for parallel data stream processing targeting heterogeneous shared-memory architectures equipped with multi-core CPUs and NVIDIA GPUs.
+WindFlow is a C++17 header-only library for parallel data stream processing targeting heterogeneous shared-memory architectures equipped with multi-core CPUs and NVIDIA GPUs.
 The library provides traditional stream processing operators like map, flatmap, filter, fold/reduce as well as sliding-window operators.
 The API allows building streaming applications through the <b>MultiPipe</b> and the <b>PipeGraph</b> programming constructs.
 The first is used to create parallel pipelines, while the second allows several <b>MultiPipe</b> instances to be interconnected through <b>merge</b> and <b>split</b> operations, in order to create complex directed acyclic graphs of interconnected operators.

 WindFlow does not support streaming analytics applications only (e.g., the ones written with relational algebra query languages), but rather general-purpose streaming applications can be supported through operators with user-defined custom logics.
 In terms of runtime system, WindFlow is suitable for embedded architectures equipped with low-power multi-core CPUs and integrated NVIDIA GPUs (like the Jetson family of NVIDIA boards).
 However, it works also on traditional multi-core servers equipped with discrete NVIDIA GPUs.